+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 Typically, there are two licenses involved with a Microsoft VDI implementation: one for connecting to the virtual desktop infrastructure and another for accessing a virtual installation of the Windows client OS.
 If you use RDS to access the infrastructure, you must purchase an RDS client access license, either per device or per user.
 For accessing the Windows client OS, customers covered under Windows Client Software Assurance (SA) do not pay an additional charge for VDI.
 Without SA, however, customers must license each device through Windows Virtual Desktop Access (VDA) for \$100 per year, per device.